 - Conflict – What specific problems did they have that your product or service solved?
 What worries or objections did they face when choosing to purchase or integrate the product or service?
 What obstacles were preventing them from buying?
 What alternatives were available?

 - Plot: How did your subject find out this product or service?
 What was the process like using or integrating the product/service?
 What did they discover about it after purchase that surprised them?
-What is their favorite feature?
+What is their most useful feature?
 How did it solve their challenges?

 - Theme: How does their story align with the brand promise?
 How did their choice to use this product or service change their life for the better?
 Why would they recommend it to others?
 What advice can they give others who may be considering it?